aknkrstozkn/ceng3511/p1/README.md

 DFS : A - B - C - D - E - F - G

 UCS : A - C - F - G

+You can check python code from search.py file.
+In the file, there are also comments to explain every step of implementation